 The Glashutte Original Senator Observer (ref.
-100-14-07-02-30) brings you a very impressive mix of a perfect self-winding mechanism, a dial that is easy to read in any circumstances, and a nicely sculpted body inherited from an earlier iteration of the watch, all seasoned with that attention to even most minuscule details that only German watchmakers seem to exhibit regardless of the price tag that comes with their timekeepers.
+100-14-07-02-30) brings you an impressive mix of a perfect self-winding mechanism, a dial that is easy to read in any circumstances, and a nicely sculpted body inherited from an earlier iteration, all seasoned with that attention to even most minuscule details that only German watchmakers seem to exhibit regardless of the price tag that comes with their timekeepers.

 If there is a market for a “gentleman’s pilot’s watch,” the German watchmaking specialist Glashutte Original has got it covered.
 While most luxury “aviators” offered by brands like IWC or even Patek Philippe with its gorgeous Calatrava Pilot Travel Time (ref.
 5524) still look a bit too rugged to my taste, this new variation of the Senator Observer collection nicely balances high legibility and conciseness of a true pilot’s instrument with elegance and refinement of a posh dress watch, which it is based on.

 Although some may find its sticker price of $11,800 a bit too steep, this new gadget seems to completely justify its price with its great self-winding, hand-decorated mechanism and a dial that gives you an unrivaled combination of readability and classiness.

 Still coming in the same stainless steel case that measures respectable 44 millimeters in diameter and just 12 millimeters top to bottom, the Observer takes a great deal of space on a normal wrist, but it seems to be quite comfy when it comes to everyday wearing.

 Its profile offers a natural curve and the bezel is curvy enough for you to almost never feel any discomfort while wearing the piece with a shirt.